BoBozick/linalg-notes/notes.typ

 ]

 #note-box()[
-  The complex transpose (also called Hermitian transpose) is notated
+  The conjugate transpose (also called Hermitian transpose) is notated
   $A^*, A^"H", A' "or" A^dagger$.
 ]